Articulated arm robots: high-performance robot systems

 - Flexible use

-- For different packages
+- For different packages and load carriers

 - Gentle product handling